USS Pennsylvania (BB-38): 1924–1931

 The ship arrived in San Francisco on 3 March, where she loaded ammunition before joining the Battle Fleet in San Diego on 9 March.
-The fleet cruised south to the Gulf of Fonseca, then continued south and passed through the Panama Canal to Limon Bay.
+The fleet cruised south to the Gulf of Fonseca, then continued south and passed through the Panama Canal to Bahía Limón.
 The ships visited several ports in the Caribbean, including in the US Virgin Islands and Puerto Rico before returning to the Pacific in early April.
 Pennsylvania arrived back in San Pedro on 22 April, where she remained until 25 June, when she steamed north to Seattle.
 By this time, she was serving as the flagship of Battle Division 3 of the Battle Fleet.
 While in the Seattle area, she took part in training exercises with the ships of her division that lasted until 1 September.
 Further training exercises took place from 12 to 22 September off San Francisco.
 She thereafter took part in joint training with the coastal defenses around San Francisco from 26 to 29 September.
 The ship underwent a pair of overhauls from 1 to 13 October and 13 December to 5 January 1925.
 Pennsylvania then steamed to Puget Sound on 21 January for a third overhaul that lasted from 25 January to 24 March.

 Pennsylvania returned to San Pedro on 27 March and then joined the fleet in San Francisco on 5 April.
 The ships then steamed to Hawaii for training exercises before departing on 1 July for a major cruise across the Pacific to Australia.
 They reached Melbourne on 22 July, and on 6 August Pennsylvania steamed to Wellington, New Zealand, where she stayed from 11 to 22 August.
 On the voyage back to the United States, they stopped in Pago Pago in American Samoa and Hawaii, before reaching San Pedro on 26 September.
 Pennsylvania went to San Diego for target practice from 5 to 8 October, thereafter returning to San Pedro, where she remained largely idle for the rest of 1925.
 She left San Pedro with the Battle Fleet on 1 February 1926 for another visit to Balboa, during which the ships conducted tactical training from 15 to 27 February.
 Pennsylvania spent early March in California before departing for Puget Sound on 15 March for another refit that lasted until 14 May, at which point she returned to San Pedro.
 Another tour of west coast ports began on 16 June and ended on 1 September back in San Pedro.